-When a person responds to a choice problem, she might make an "error" due to factors such as misreading the problem, erroneously remembering the information, failing to properly aggregate the information to reach a decision, miss-remembering the decision, or pushing the wrong response button.
+When a person responds to a choice problem, she or he might make an "error" due to factors such as misreading the problem, erroneously remembering the information, failing to properly aggregate the information to reach a decision, misremembering the decision, or pushing the wrong response button.
 Random variation in evaluation, comparison, memory, aggregation, and response processes can all contribute to what is called "error" in these models.
-From session to session, a person may also make different responses because her true preferences changed, but true changes of preference are not treated as error.
+From session to session, a person may also make different responses because her true preferences changed; true changes of preference are not treated as error.

-A difficulty in past research has been to distinguish variation in response due to random 195 error from variation due to true changes in preference.
-In the past, it was assumed, for 196 example, that error rates can be estimated from what is not predicted by a particular theory 197 (the "residual"), that rates of error are equal for all items, as if errors are produced by 198 a "trembling hand" rather than by a "trembling brain," or that variability of response is 199 produced either by true changes of preference or by error but not both.
-Another approach 200 was to model error rates as a function of subjective distances in value, despite compelling 201 counterexamples.
-Those old-fashioned ways of defining, assuming, or modelling error are 202 not only arbitrary and empirically questionable but also unnecessary, because we can do 203
+A difficulty in past research has been to distinguish variation in response due to random error from variation due to true changes in preference.
+In the past, it was assumed, for example, that error rates can be estimated from what is not predicted by a particular theory (the "residual"), that rates of error are equal for all items, as if errors are produced by a "trembling hand" rather than by a "trembling brain," that error rates might be proportional to subjective differences on an underlying continuum, or that variability of response is produced either by true changes of preference or by error but not by both.
+Those old-fashioned ways of defining, assuming, or modelling error are not only arbitrary and empirically questionable but also unnecessary, because we can do better by using replications.